anna-louise-harty/Ada/AssessmentQuestions.md

 ### Answer
  There were a total of 2920 storms impacting trees occurring between the hours of 8PM and 8AM EST during the year 2000.

+### Assumptions
+ - The time will be easier to work with in AM/PM style (untrue).
+ - If I filter using contians I will find all results that involve trees.
+ - If I then filter by time zone and account for the distance from that time zone to EST I will find all storms that occured during the correct time window.

 ### Process
  - Filter Begin_Time using greater than or less than, realize this does not account for time zones,